ark-lang/ark/docs/REFERENCE.md

 	}

 ## File Inclusion
-File inclusion is very simple in Alloy.
+File inclusion is very simple in Ark.
 One of the problems with C is the tedious header files.
 To include a file, you must use the `use` macro<sup>disclaimer: not an actual macro yet, but it still works</sup>, which is the `use` keyword followed by the filename to include (minus the `aly` extension) in quotes.
 For example: